P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

 > [!abstract] Safety Needs
 >
 > The need to feel safe and secure from physical or financial harm.
-This includes a sense of order, predictability, and control in one's life.
+It's about having a sense of security and control over your circumstances.
 >
 > -   **Employee Example:** Having a steady job with a regular salary and health insurance.
 >